Robpol86/sphinx-imgur/docs/usage.rst

         Same as the regular image directive.
 Alternate text in the ``<img>`` tag.

+    .. attribute:: height

+        Same as the regular image directive.
+Resizes the image vertically maintaining the aspect ratio.

+    .. attribute:: scale

+        Same as the regular image directive.
+Resizes the image maintaining the aspect ratio.

     .. attribute:: target_largest

         Image will link directly to the original/full size version.
 Not available for albums.